 Roth conversions get a lot of attention—and for good reason.
 They can offer powerful tax-free growth, reduce future Required Minimum Distributions (RMDs), and help create a more flexible income stream in retirement.
 But just because a Roth conversion *can* be a great tool doesn't mean it's always the *right* tool.

-In my experience working with retirees and high-net-worth families, I've found that the most successful retirement plans aren't built on just strategies—they're built on the right strategies for the right people at the right time.
+In my experience working with retirees and high-net-worth families, the most successful retirement plans aren't built on just strategies—they're built on the right strategies for the right people at the right time.

-So today, let’s talk about when NOT to do a Roth conversion.
-Because in some situations, the tax hit just isn’t worth it.
-Knowing these scenarios can help you avoid overpaying taxes today just to get tax-free dollars you may not even need tomorrow.
+So let's talk about when NOT to do a Roth conversion.
+In some situations, the tax hit just isn't worth it—and knowing these scenarios can help you avoid overpaying taxes today for tax-free dollars you may not even need tomorrow.

 Key Takeaways